Antioch School of Law: Closing

-By the early 1980s, faced with growing financial challenges, and a diminished federal funding commitment to in its educational approach, Antioch was forced to scale back its operations, and, in 1986, closed the law school.
+By the early 1980s, faced with growing financial challenges, and a diminished federal funding commitment to its educational approach, Antioch was forced to scale back its operations.
+In September 1985, Antioch University President Alan G. Guskin said that the law school would need to close within two years unless it could raise $2.5 million within 60 days.
+The main Antioch University campus had been spending $4 million each year, a cost it decided it could no longer sustain.

-In 1986, after the announcement of the law school's closing, Antioch Law students and alumni mounted a spirited grassroots campaign and ultimately succeeded in convincing the Council of the District of Columbia to establish the District of Columbia School of Law (DCSL).
-Although it had no formal connection to Antioch, the DCSL specifically adopted Antioch's mission and curriculum, including the clinical legal education components, employed many of its faculty, and afforded Antioch School of Law alumni full rights as alumni of the new law school.
-In 1996, the DCSL was absorbed by the University of the District of Columbia, a traditionally black public institution.
-Renamed in 1998, what had constituted the professional degree curriculum of Antioch School of Law now operates as the University of the District of Columbia David A. Clarke School of Law, a fully accredited institution with several hundred students, and with one of the nation's most highly regarded clinical legal education programs.
+In 1986, after the announcement of the law school's impending closing, Antioch Law students and alumni mounted a spirited grassroots campaign that did meet the school’s monetary needs.
+The District of Columbia City Council authorized the establishment of the District of Columbia School of Law, as the District of Columbia’s publicly funded law school.

+Facing ongoing financial troubles and ongoing accreditation challenges, on March 27, 1996, the Board of Trustees of the University of the District of Columbia voted 10–2 to allow the District of Columbia to absorb the law school and rename it the District of Columbia School of Law.
+Although it had no formal connection to Antioch, the District of Columbia School of Law specifically adopted Antioch's mission and curriculum, including the clinical legal education components, employed many of its faculty, and afforded Antioch School of Law alumni full rights as alumni of the new law school.
+Renamed in 1998, what had constituted the professional degree curriculum of Antioch School of Law now operates as the University of the District of Columbia David A. Clarke School of Law, a fully accredited institution with over two hundred students.

 Initially, the LL.M. in trial advocacy program was adopted as it existed by George Washington University Law School, and operated under that school's aegis.
 In the ensuing years, however, the program was gradually diminished, and now exists only in truncated form as a three-credit, six-day offering known as the College of Trial Advocacy, and in various other courses in advanced advocacy skills and dispute resolution, at George Washington.

 In the winter of 2009, the Chancellor of Antioch University set as a priority the exploration of reopening the Antioch School of Law.